briankarlberg/synthetic_TCGA_data_gen/README.md

 # synthetic_TCGA_data_gen
 Generative deep learning model development for synthetic TCGA omic sample generation

 2022-10-06
-Convert data type from UNIT8 to float in 2D conv MNIST model Build a float sequential model
+Convert data type from UNIT8 to float in 2D conv MNIST model
+Build a float sequential model
 UMAPs complete by 2pm Friday
 collect code in synthetic_TCGA_data_gen

 ----------
-archive: BRCA UMAP is a plot of real vs synthetic gene expression samples.
+archive folder: BRCA UMAP is a plot of real vs synthetic gene expression samples.
 The synthetic samples in this development version were generated with the VAE set to a latent space dimension of 4.